lun0522/Notes/IntroToDatabase.md

 - **Relationship set**: collection of connections between two or more entities, represented by a **diamond**, consisting of tuples with one component for each related entity set.
 Can be multiways (multiple columns)
 - **Superkey**: in a relationship set, the key of **all** the entities involved

-One drinker must have one favorite beer, but one beer can be favorited by several drinkers:
+One drinker must have one favorite beer, but one beer can be favorited by several drinkers **(arrow means "one")**:
 ![](http://os9hogvk5.bkt.clouddn.com/16__ER.jpg)

 Assuming a beer cannot be made by more than one manufacturer, and **all (thick line means total participation)** manufacturers must have exactly one best-seller respectively: